 Compiling in $HOME

-If you don’t have root access on a particular Linux system that you use, or if you don’t want to install anything to the system directories and potentially interfere with others’ work on the machine, one option is to build your favourite tools in your $HOME directory.
+If you don’t have root access on a particular GNU/Linux system that you use, or if you don’t want to install anything to the system directories and potentially interfere with others’ work on the machine, one option is to build your favourite tools in your $HOME directory.

 This can be useful if there’s some particular piece of software that you really need for whatever reason, particularly on legacy systems that you share with other users or developers.
 The process can include not just applications, but libraries as well; you can link against a mix of your own libraries and the system’s libraries as you need.